Residential Care Skill Set

 Course start dates are indicative and are subject to change.
 Students will receive information from their teacher upon enrolment including a confirmed start date and timetable.
 If applicable, students will also receive information about a course induction and directions on where to go on the first day.

-This short course is the Residential Skill Set and is a mandatory set of units for residential care workers in Victoria (workers in youth and family intervention, child protection, family services and child and youth placement & support).
+The Residential Care Skill Set is a mandatory set of units for residential care workers in Victoria (workers in youth and family intervention, child protection, family services and child and youth placement & support).

 Careers & study pathways